artefactual/archivematica-docs/admin-manual/installation-setup/customization/customization.rst

 If you are working on developing Archivematica, it may be helpful to

 A common area for development work is the MCP (Master Control Program).
-The MCP is the core of Archivematica, and controls the various micro-services that Archivematica uses to carry out preservation tasks.
+The MCP is the core of Archivematica, and controls the various microservices that Archivematica uses to carry out preservation tasks.
 Developers who wish to modify the MCP configuration should consult the following resources on the Archivematica wiki: